ronmoy007/stori_tech_challenge/README.md

 This solutions uses SMTP protocol to send emails.
 Not all email providers allow to send emails programatically.
 To be able to test this functionality, it's a pre-requisite to have an outlook or hotmail acount.
 (For testing purposes, the sender and recipient will be the same person, and the client's email will be added as CC).

 # Considerations aboutn email sending in AWS
 Sending emails in AWS is not so straighforward, because by default AWS blocks email ports (25, 587, ...).
-AWS enourages users to use AWS-SES service.
-But even using that service, there are some restrictions.
-At the moment AWS account is only allowed to sendmails to authorized emails (so my personal account will recieve all mails triggered in AWS).
+A petition was sent to AWS to remove that restriction, so at the moment the email sending in aws is not available.

 # Steps to test the solution locally